I Want to Bid, What Do I Do?

 As a supplier you can:

-• Register on PCS to receive e-mail alerts when new contract opportunities are advertised.
+• register on PCS to receive e-mail alerts when new contract opportunities are advertised

-• Register your interest in and bid for an opportunity.
+• register your interest in and bid for an opportunity

-Procurement officers use PCS to:
+Buyers use PCS to:

-• advertise future opportunities by using a Prior Information Notice;
+• advertise future opportunities by using a Prior Information Notice

-• automatically post UK wide contract notices via the Find a Tender Service (FTS) for those contracts over threshold;
+• automatically post UK wide contract notices via the Find a Tender Service (FTS) for those contracts over threshold

-• post below-threshold contract notices;
+• post below-threshold contract notices

-• publish Contract Award Notices;
+• publish Contract Award Notices

-• publish their Contract Registers which detail all of their organisations current contracts from regulated procurements (£50,000 or over for goods and services);
+• publish their Contract Registers which detail all of their organisations current contracts from regulated procurements (£50,000 or over for goods and services)

 • reserve suitable contracts for supported businesses.